1

 9

-A photograph of Tommy Dorsey, Buddy Rich, and Jimmy Dorsey captures the energy and talent of these jazz legends.
+Jimmy Dorsey captures the energy and talent of these jazz legends.
 With instruments in hand, the trio embodies the vibrant spirit of the swing era, showcasing their unique contributions to big band music.
 This image celebrates their collaboration, reflecting the innovation and camaraderie that defined the golden age of jazz and its lasting impact on American music history.

 10

 This cover from Jonathan Club’s magazine in the 1930s highlights its rich history and evolving identity.
-The magazine made its debut in 1916 but no copies before the 1930s have been recovered.
-Over the years, the publication underwent several name changes, including The Jonathonian and The Jonathan, before settling on its current title, Jonathan.
-Each name reflects the enduring spirit and tradition of the Club across decades.
+The magazine debuted in 1916 and earlier copies can be found in the Huntington Library.
+Over the years, the publication underwent several name changes, including